All Article

 Learn what a project baseline is, why it's important, and how to set one using a Gantt chart.
 Discover key components and best practices for managing baselines.

-Why is a Project Baseline Important in Project Management?
+Why are Project Baselines Important in Project Management?

 What are the key components of a project baseline?